chapdel/fmc/docs/installation-on-vapor/as-a-standalone-app.md

 In `vapor.yml` you should set the `id` and `name` keys to the id and name of your Vapor project.

 Mailcoach uses a database to store information.
-Make sure you have a [provisioned a database in Vapor](https://docs.vapor.build/1.0/resources/databases.html#creating-databases).
+Make sure you have a [provisioned a database in Vapor](https://docs.vapor.build/1.0/resources/databases.html#creating-databases) and specify its name in the `database` key. in `vapor.yml`.

-Specify the name of your database in the `database` key of the `vapor.yml` config file.
+Mailcoach uses Redis to reliably throttle API calls to email sending services.
+You should [provision a Redis cache at Vapor](https://docs.vapor.build/1.0/resources/caches.html#creating-caches) and specify the name of your cache in `vapor.yml`

 ## Deploying to Vapor